sh-project/Crypto-Coins/README.md

 # Crypto-Coins

-jQuery-AJAX API Project
+jQuery-AJAX API Project<br>
-JavaScript Learning Summary Project - jQuery
+JavaScript Learning Summary Project - jQuery<br>
-At John Bryce College in Haifa, with the teacher Gad Shor 03/2020
+At John Bryce College in Haifa, with the teacher Gad Shor<br>
+03/2020

  <p class="text-left">The goal of the project is to display crypto coins that come in AJAX from api from api.coingecko.com<br>